-Refreshing host discovery information for an IMS
+Refreshing host discovery information

-You can submit a refresh request to update the information displayed for the hosts that have been added to the Infrastructure Management Server (IMS).
+You can submit a refresh request to update the information displayed for the hosts that have been added to HPE Helion and Veritas Continuity.
 Once the refresh operation is complete, the Assets page in the console is also updated.

-To refresh a host discovery for the IMS
+To refresh a host discovery

-- 2 Under the data center, locate the IMS and click Manage Asset Infrastructure. - 3 On the IMS Settings page, click Host. - 4 Right-click the host (press CRTL to select multiple hosts) and select Refresh. - 5 Click OK.
+- 2 Under the data center, locate the IMS and click Manage Asset Infrastructure.

+- 3 On the IMS Settings page, click Host.

+- Right-click the host and select Refresh.

+- 5 Click OK.